Jesse McCartney: Acting career

 In 2008, McCartney co-starred along with Elisabeth Harnois in an independent teenage drama feature film, Keith, directed by Todd Kessler.
 It was his film debut, and features McCartney in the title role.
 Keith was released on September 19, 2008.

 According to Entertainment Weekly, in December 2008, McCartney was negotiating to play against type in the role of the Fire Nation's Prince Zuko in M. Night Shyamalan's feature film adaptation of Avatar: The Last Airbender.
 In February 2009, British actor Dev Patel replaced McCartney, whose tour dates conflicted with a boot camp scheduled for the cast to train in martial arts.
 McCartney has expressed an interest in directing and producing films and even considered enrolling in a film school.

 McCartney appeared as a recurring character in the ABC Family series Greek for several episodes playing a star football talent who joins Kappa Tau.
 His character eventually decides to depledge the fraternity after citing pressures between football and Greek life combined with Rusty stealing his girlfriend Jordan.

 McCartney also worked in several installments of the Square Enix video game series Kingdom Hearts.
 He was featured as Roxas in Kingdom Hearts II in 2006, and reprised the role in 2009 in Kingdom Hearts 358/2 Days.
 He also provided the voice work for Ventus, a character in the video game of the same series Kingdom Hearts Birth by Sleep in 2010.
 He reprised both roles in Kingdom Hearts 3D: Dream Drop Distance, released in 2012, as well as in Kingdom Hearts III, released in 2019.

 McCartney also starred in the horror film Chernobyl Diaries, released on May 25, 2012.
 He appeared in the seventh season of the Lifetime Network series Army Wives in 2013, portraying a young soldier deployed to Afghanistan with an 18-year-old wife at home.

 In the summer of 2014, McCartney had a guest-starring role in the ABC Family series Young & Hungry.
 McCartney played "Cooper", a computer hacker with a romantic interest in the show's lead, played by Emily Osment.

 In 2016, McCartney appeared on Fear the Walking Dead as Reed, an aggressive member of a group of pirates.

 Jesse McCartney's acting career also includes voice over work (or voice acting) with Breathe Bible.

+On April 16, 2026, McCartney appeared as himself on the fifth season of Hacks.
+A longtime fan of the show, McCartney got in touch with series star Hannah Einbinder due to a poster of him appearing in her character Ava's childhood bedroom during Season 1.
+She admitted that she had grown up listening to his music, and told the show's producers that Ava would also have McCartney's poster on her bedroom wall.
+In turn, McCartney told Einbinder to let him know if they wanted him to appear on the show.